claceio/docs/content/docs/Plugins/Container.md

 ## Introduction

-Clace can build and manage containers for implementing the app backend APIs.
+OpenRun can build and manage containers for implementing the app backend APIs.
 The `config` API is used to configure at the app level what configuration is used for the container.

 ## API